bheimbu/evolutionary_ecology/docs/source/second_week.rst

   - If gene flow perpetuates between geographically distant populations or if they have a common ancestor from which they recently separated, their genetic distances are comparatively low.

 .. important::
-  In the course of a Master's thesis, a student investigates the relationships of two populations of the oribatid mite Steganacarus magnus (SM) from Germany (D) and France (F).
-To understand relationships between the two populations the student sequenced the COI gene of seven individuals and generated a matrix that shows the genetic distances between all individuals (**see distance matrix below**).
+  In the course of a Master's thesis, a student investigates the relationships of two populations of the oribatid mite `Steganacarus magnus` (SM) from Germany (D) and France (F).
+To understand the relationships between the two populations, the student sequenced the COI gene of seven individuals and generated a matrix that shows the genetic distances between all individuals (**see distance matrix below**).

   With a phylogenetic tree, relationships between individuals can be analyzed.
 To infer if the two populations have a recent common ancestor, draw a UPMGA tree and calculate the length of all tree branches.

-  - Hand in the tree (on paper with your name) with all distance calculations and intermediate distance matrixes.
+  - Hand in the tree (**on paper, don't forget to include your name**) with all distance calculations and intermediate distance matrixes.
   - Interpret the tree in a phylogeographic context.
-Are both populations genetically separated or are there any indications for gene flow or dispersal?
+  - Are both populations genetically separated or are there any indications for gene flow or dispersal?

 +-------+-------+-------+-------+-------+-------+-------+-------+
 |       | SM_D1 | SM_D2 | SM_D3 | SM_D4 | _SM_F1| SM_F2 | SM_F3 |